submariner-io/submariner-website/src/content/operations/usage/_index.en.md

 submariner-lighthouse-coredns   ClusterIP   100.2.177.123   <none>        53/UDP    126m
 ```

-Next, verify that CoreDNS was properly configured to forward requests sent to `clusterset.local` to Lighthouse CoreDNS Server in the
+Verify that CoreDNS was properly configured to forward requests sent to `clusterset.local` to Lighthouse CoreDNS Server in the
 cluster:

 ```bash